Jadebat79/gitproject/README.md

 # gitproject
-Git projects for devops trainees
+Git projects for trainees
+this is for cloud trainees